Have you ever attend a consumer event to look for leads & clients for your travel business?

 And after researching, preparing for and participating in many, many consumer event opportunities, I'm MUCH more confident about how to choose appropriate events, how to plan for them and how to get the best return from my investment.

-(Cuz they ain't cheap - let me tell ya!)
+(Cuz events ain't cheap - let me tell ya!)

 But today I want to give you 3 basic "rules of thumb" to help you CRUSH consumer events so you can just get going TODAY!